frolovilya/stm32-boot-explained/README.md

 ...
 ```

-It's actually the FLASH memory starting address that we already know.
+It's actually the starting address of the FLASH memory, which we already know.

 ### Debug